request/request/README.md

 })
 ```

-If you to use a custom cookie jar (instead of letting request use its own global cookie jar) you do so by setting the jar default or by specifying it as an option:
+If you wish to use a custom cookie jar (instead of letting request use its own global cookie jar) you do so by setting the jar default or by specifying it as an option:

 ```javascript
 var j = request.jar()